 Prior to cooking or eating raw, you can remove the tough string around the pod.
 This is optional, but recommended if you prefer to not have to deal with the harder tougher parts of snow peas.

 Snow Peas are packed with vitamin A and C, iron, magnesium, fiber, potassium, and folic acid.
 All this and being low in calories!

 Snow Peas and Snap Peas are very similar – both are shelled with peas in the pod.
 They both are low in calories, while being nutritious (fiber, vitamin C, etc.).
 However, Snow Peas and Snap Peas are not the same.

 Snap Peas are actually crossed between snow peas and garden peas (aka sweet peas)!
 Physically, snow peas are flatter and contain smaller peas inside.
 Snap Peas pods are more rounded and their peas are also bigger.

 Taste wise, snow peas are less sweet than snap peas.
 But both are tender and crisp.
 Also, opposite of garden peas/sweet peas, you can eat the shell of snow peas and snap peas.

-If you’re looking for delicious snow pea recipes, check out this Shrimp Snow Peas Stir Fry!
+If you’re looking for delicious snow pea recipes, check out these snow peas recipes: